A4232 road: Capel Llanilltern – Culverhouse Cross Link Road

 The £14.5 million Capel Llanilltern – Culverhouse Cross Link Road (Ffordd Gyswllt Capel Llanilltern – Croes Cwrlwys), also known as the A4232 Trunk Road (as it is the only section of the PDR which is a trunk road), between the Capel Llanilltern Interchange (51.506481°N 3.310425°W) and the Culverhouse Cross Interchange (51.466350°N 3.271110°W) was opened in 1985.
 It was designed to provide a by-pass for traffic from the M4 to the Vale of Glamorgan.
 It is 5.47 km in length and includes the Ely Viaduct close to Michaelston-super-Ely.
-The trunk road is maintained by the South Wales Trunk Road Agency (SWTRA) on behalf of the Welsh Assembly Government (WAG).
+The trunk road is maintained by the South Wales Trunk Road Agency (SWTRA) on behalf of the Welsh Government.
 The remainder of the PDR is a primary route, which is maintained by Cardiff Council.
 In 2006 variable message signs were installed on the Capel Llanilltern – Culverhouse Cross Link Road by Techspan Systems to display warning messages about road and weather conditions, accidents, congestion and major events in the area.